 My husband has already posted it in several other locations (king of social media that he is), but I should declare it in my own voice too.
-I’ve sold my first poem, and it was published in the February 17, 2014 edition of fabulous online magazine Strange Horizons.
+I’ve sold my first poem, and it was just published.
 I’m humbled and thrilled.
 It’s a short work about an AI who just wants to make you happy.

 Writers who are a lot smarter than I am have already written reams about True Detective.
 See here, and here.
 But whether you see the show as a funky character piece, a procedural with unreliable narrators, or a dip into a murky-deep mythos, I’ll say this: while I’m watching, I have to remind myself to breathe.
 Each hour intensifies a sense of sick tension that I’ve never really experienced with a TV show.
 The 8-episode run is more than half finished.
 I want the last three episodes now.